-In the second round of your business school admission, you will be interviewed by one or more members of the admission committee.
+In the second round of your business school admission, you will be interviewed by one or more admission committee members.
 Everything you worked for to get into that dream business school, especially those long nights of GMAT or GRE preparation, culminates into this moment.
-Don’t approach the interview from a hostile perspective, and don’t let it pressure you; look at it like an intelligent and friendly interaction where the panel is trying to understand your goals, commitment, and aspirations.
+Don’t approach the interview from a hostile perspective.
+Don’t let it pressure you; look at it like an intelligent and friendly interaction where the panel tries to understand your goals, commitment, and aspirations.

 Preparing for the interview

-You don’t want to walk into an interview without second-guessing what you may asked.
-It may have been a couple of days since your GMAT and you may be taking a well deserved break, but you’ll need to get back to the applicant mindset to ace the interview.
+You don’t want to walk into an interview without second-guessing what you may be asked.
+It may have been a couple of days since your GMAT, and you may be taking a well-deserved break, but you’ll need to get back to the applicant mindset to ace the interview.
 In this regard, there are three things you must know:

-Two: At some schools, notably Harvard Business School, the interviewer would have already reviewed your application and will frame questions to help the admission committee learn more about you.
+Two: At some schools, notably Harvard Business School, the interviewer would have already reviewed your application.
+They will frame questions to help the admission committee learn more about you.